-Students must complete a minimum of twenty-seven (27) credits in order to graduate from high school beginning with the class of 2014.
+Students must complete a minimum of twenty-seven (27) credits in order to graduate from Henderson County High School beginning with the class of 2014.
+Students must complete a minimum of twenty-four (24) credits in order to graduate from Central Academy beginning with the class of 2013.

 In addition to Carnegie units, students may earn credit toward high school graduation through the District’s standards-based, performance-based credit system that complies with requirements of Kentucky Administrative Regulation.
 Procedures for the developing and amending the system shall address the following: